 Developer-focused features like dev-containers and services like Codespace ease the pain points for building software, such as setting up the environment and provisioning resources.
 However, these features also enable attackers to build, test, and distribute malicious content, just like any developer.
 With malware authors moving to cloud-based developer environments, picking specific bits and pieces of capabilities from existing info stealers, it enables them to rapidly build and test their malware samples.

 As more of such tools, platforms, and services are made available to the public, we expect to see a rise in cyber risks associated with their abuse.
-To stay ahead of the attackers, organizations and cybersecurity teams need to have visibility over the various activities happening in their environments through the following recommended practices:
+To stay ahead of the attackers, organisations and cybersecurity teams need to have visibility over the various activities happening in their environments through the following recommended practises:

-- Organizations and their cybersecurity teams need to be aware of the various possible ways in which environments like Codespaces can be abused, because the benefits of using these extend even to the attackers.
-For example, outbound DNS logs from the deployed proxies should be analyzed for malicious signatures or anomalies, and anti-malware triggers.
+- Organisations and their cybersecurity teams need to be aware of the various possible ways in which environments like Codespaces can be abused, because the benefits of using these extend even to the attackers.
+For example, outbound DNS logs from the deployed proxies should be analysed for malicious signatures or anomalies, and anti-malware triggers.